 A Negative Cash Flow Property is when your income does not meet your expenses.
 In other words, the rent doesn’t cover all the bills/costs.

 This structure can have additional tax benefits such as the depreciation of the Real Estate Property and is popular amongst investors that are making the most of capital gains.
 Sydney Properties for example are more likely to be Negative Geared vs a Brisbane Property etc.

-The investors in this structure are generally Real Estate Developers who will spend significant amounts of money to improve the Real estate market value.
-For a negative cash flow investor, their goal is not necessarily to produce a positive cash flow property, but rather it is to obtain a Real estate asset that will appreciate in value.
-This Real Estate Investor structure their Real Estate investing for appreciation and gains down the line instead.
+The investors in this structure are generally real estate developers who will spend significant amounts of money to improve the real estate market value.
+For a negative cash flow investor, their goal is not necessarily to produce a positive cash flow property but rather to obtain a real estate asset that will appreciate in value.
+This real estate investor structures their real estate investing for appreciation and gains down the line instead.

 In order to do this type of Real Estate Investment correctly, thus protecting your downside risk, you need to be smart about the Real Estate Market that you are investing in.
 This strategy is very Real Estate Market dependent, not all Real Estate Markets perform well in these times.

-Please seek Independent property-specific advice from a trusted professional before investing in property.
-The Property Market isn’t always up and your personal position dictates your ability to invest now just now but to be held in the event circumstances change.
+Please seek independent property-specific advice from a trusted professional and get yourself a property-specific CPA appraisal before investing in property.
+The property market isn’t always up, and your personal position dictates your ability to invest now but to be held in the event circumstances change.